What is a Syndet Soap or Shampoo Bar?

 A study published in Dermatology 1997;195:258–262 concluded that all skin cleansing agents, even normal tap water (with a pH of 7), influence the acid mantle of the skin.

-The purpose of any skin cleansing agent, whether it is pH-balanced syndet or natural soap, is to get rid of the fatty sebum (oily) layer that holds the dirt and contaminants.
+The purpose of a skin cleanser, whether it is pH balanced or not, is to get rid of the oily layer that holds the dirt and contaminants to your skin.

-While removing this fatty layer makes us feel clean, these fats are an important part of our natural protection.
+Sebum (natural skin oil) makes up an important component of the acid mantle, removing this fatty layer may make us feel clean, but aren't these fats an important part of our natural acid mantle protection?

-While commercial skincare companies like to place all of the blame on skincare products that are not pH balanced, their pH-balanced syndets are not better.
+Commercial skincare companies like to place all of the blame on skincare products that are not pH balanced.

 My Research Questions